golemfactory/golem-js/README.md

 ## Supported environments

-The SDK is designed to work with LTS versions of Node (starting from 18) and with browsers.
-The minimum supported `yagna` version is `pre-rel-0.17.1-hoodi3`.
+The SDK is designed to work with LTS versions of Node (20.x and above). and with browsers.
+The minimum supported `yagna` version is `0.15.2`, but it's highly recommended to use the latest stable version.

 ## Getting started with Golem Network